12 Berkeley Square

 January 1940/September 1940

 In the meantime, after Connie came out, was graduated from Ethel Walker's, and was finished at Garland in Boston, she got majorly into Southland boys, or at least they into her.
-The family began to divide its time between Berkeley Square and a new house in the Oak Knoll section of Pasadena, putting #12 on the market in early 1937: by May the 6-bedroom, 4-bath brick house was being offered at an unspecified "sacrifice."
+The family began to divide its time between Berkeley Square and a new house at 1345 Wentworth Avenue in the Oak Knoll section of Pasadena—later occupied by Ralph J. Chandler—putting #12 on the market in early 1937; by May the 6-bedroom, 4-bath brick house was being offered at an unspecified "sacrifice."
 The glamour and safety of insular Pasadena won out over increasingly polyglot Los Angeles.
 Connie, sometimes mentioned in gossip columns alongside the future Julia Child, ran with a fast crowd in and around the Huntington Hotel that included the stepson of William Boeing (of future 707s, B52s, and 747s etc.), Nat Paschall, apparently a friend of her brother Richard.
 After at least a year's courtship the two were engaged for about five days in early 1940; Gaylord Dillingham of the Hawaiian sugar Dillinghams raced west from Harvard on hearing the news to wrest Connie from Nat, but by September she was married to Vail Rhodes Bucklin Jr. of Chicago and Charlotte, Vermont.
 Hot to trot, that gal.
-(Connie was married to Bucklin for many years; she died at 92 as Mrs. Chatfield in Connecticut in 2009.)
+(Connie was married to Bucklin for many years; she died in Connecticut in 2009 at 92, by then having become Mrs. Wilson Porch Chatfield.)

-A second Square suicide occurred on November 19, 1943, again with insomnia cited as the cause.
-Robert David Matthews also used the same method as did Virginia Taylor directly across the street in 1935: a bullet through the brain.
-(Today there'd be more talk of depression in both cases, but the papers of the '30s seem oddly if refreshingly forthright in reportage in lieu of modern knowledge.)
-Matthews had left Union Oil in 1939, perhaps forced out, and though listed in the 1942 directory as president of the Pacific States Oil Company, obviously wasn't too happy.
-Gertrude stayed in Pasadena until after the war; after following her sister through Marlborough and Walker's Natalie was engaged to William Disston Anderson of Philadelphia in 1947, but either one of those "THE MARRIAGE PREVIOUSLY ANNOUNCED WILL NOT TAKE PLACE" cards went out, or the marriage was brief.
+The Matthewses' social trajectory in Pasadena came to an end as war loomed.
+Robert David Matthews Jr., now 25 and sufferering from mental illness, succeeded in bringing about his own demise in the path of a Pacific Electric car in East Pasadena on February 26, 1940, after a recent attempt to drown himself.
+R. D. Matthews Sr. had left Union Oil in 1939, perhaps forced out; though listed in the 1942 city directory as engaged in business as president of Pacific States Oil Company, it became obvious that he wasn't a happy man.
+On November 19, 1943, with insomnia also cited as the cause, Matthews used the same method to end his life as had Virginia Taylor, his Berkeley Square neighbor, in 1935: a bullet through the brain.
+Gertrude remained in Pasadena until after the war; after following her sister through Marlborough and Walker's Natalie was engaged to William Disston Anderson of Philadelphia in 1947, but either one of those "THE MARRIAGE PREVIOUSLY ANNOUNCED WILL NOT TAKE PLACE" cards went out, or the marriage was brief.
 In any case, Gertrude and Natalie returned to live in Los Angeles proper, much less grandly on Alandele Avenue in the new Metropolitan Life complex called Park Labrea (as it was initially spelled).
-Gertrude died in February 1952; Natalie was still there, and still Miss Natalie D. Matthews, in 1963.
+Gertrude died in February 1952; Natalie was still living at Park La Brea, and still Miss Natalie D. Matthews, as late as 1969.
+She died in 2004.

 § § § § § § § § § §